wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-analysis.rst

 LocalPtr
 ~~~~~~~~~
-This indicates that a local variable was found that is a pointer to the type.
+This indicates that a local variable was found that is a pointer (or pointer
+to pointer) to the type.

 LocalInstance
 ~~~~~~~~~~~~~~
 This indicates that a local variable was found that is an instance of the type.
+This can be due to a direct stack allocation of the type, or some combination of a stack allocation for an array of the type, or the type being contained within another structure type that has a stack allocation.
+However, if the contained elements are pointers to types, a stack allocation will not cause those types to be marked with this safety flag because they are not being directly allocated.

 MismatchedArgUse
 ~~~~~~~~~~~~~~~~